JaytirthJOSHI/BusyBob/README.md

 ## License

-This project is licensed under the MIT License.
+This project has a special LICENSE.
+Please see the [LICENSE](LICENSE) file for details on what you can and cannot do with the code.

 ---

 **Made for students who hustle.** 🚀